ssttrrss/shabakawy/README.md

 ### Overview

-Shbakawy is a professional network security and analysis application designed with an elegant and user-friendly graphical interface.
+Sabakawy is a professional network security and analysis application designed with an elegant and user-friendly graphical interface.
 The application provides comprehensive real-time network monitoring, automatic threat detection, and router management capabilities.

 ### Key Features